JanSchuck/News-Classification-with-Machine-Learning/readme.md

 # News Classification

-In this little project I tried to predict the category of news by their title With help of the Multinomial Naive Bayes algorithm i reached an accuracy of 70%
+In this little project I tried to predict the category of news by their title with help of the Multinomial Naive Bayes algorithm i reached an accuracy of 70%